christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==

+= 4.2 =
+* Added: Option to use book cover as featured image

 = 4.1.22 =
 * Updated: streamlined arguments to book page filters